fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

-> Hey Fredrik, I’m about to finish my first year of Web development.
-My question for you is what are concepts and practices I should be comfortable with now my first year is over?

 > Hi man good content again.
 Can you give us insight about ORM and raw SQL backend.
 What are your professional experience about this matter.
 Thank you much for quality content.

 > What about MongoDB change streams?